“Bad mood rings Saturn.

-Six more churlish, sobering faces stared down this bank of discolored sinks and cracked mirrors, hands jerking spring-loaded hot water faucets like the firing order of high-rev overhead camshaft.
+Eight more churlish, sobering faces stared down this bank of discolored sinks and cracked mirrors, hands jerking spring-loaded hot water faucets like the firing order of high-rev overhead camshaft.
 A last-gasp regular at basin five had rigged a chopstick-and-rubberband bracket to maintain steady flow, but apparently wouldn’t share his ingenuity, unless the price was right.
 Steam poured from the intermittently scalding faucets as all sinks hot flashed at once, obscuring further conflicts before they got beyond reason.

 I just shrugged and unzipped to a runny urinal.
-This untoward morning agenda had already forestalled the day’s momentous decisions, but by now my pipes burned and bladder ballooned to where I couldn’t think straight anyhow.
+This gloomy morning agenda had already forestalled the day’s momentous decisions, but by now my pipes burned and bladder ballooned to where I couldn’t think straight anyhow.
 I was barely shy of a sodium starchy yellow quart when the scream froze me mid stream.

 I didn’t wait for verification, dripping instead toward the shower room, shedding jeans and Buffs shirt, piling them atop my hiking boots.
 But the sight of two middleweight brothers sparring naked around the pink-tiled common shower was enough to send me redressing to a coldwater shave back in 718.
 Dudes must have been going the distance, I shivered, the scummy shower water had stopped up nearly to their shinbones.
 Some guys, I thought, give them a pinch and they’ll take a vial.

-“Had a bit of an accident, Mister Herbert,” asked the desk clerk, buzzing open that security door.
+“Had a bit of an accident, Mister Herbert?” asked the desk clerk, buzzing open that security door.

 “Bear with us, won’t you,” the clerk winked, with a tip if his once dapper lid, glancing over to an eyeshaded sidekick—same blue vestment, no hat or hair to speak of, red-penciling his ledger.
 “Hotel policy under the circumstances, in the event you don’t return in time.
 We do have other guests here, you see…”

 “Seen enough, for crissake.
 Appreciate the hospitality.”
-I tossed 718’s key over the counter and breezed out toward the foyer, feeling the heat of glaucomatous gazes upon me until I shouldered through Central’s metal-barred double doors.
+I tossed 718’s key over the counter and breezed out toward the foyer, feeling the heat of oozing, glaucomatous gazes upon me until I shouldered through Central’s metal-barred double doors.

 “Say bro, what’s shakin’?
 You be scorin’ some oregano?”